Depreciation: How it Works + Examples

 - Salvage value: How much you’ll sell the item for (if anything) once you’re done using it

-- Estimated useful life: The estimated amount of time that you’ll use the item, typically calculated by years
+- Estimated useful life: The estimated amount of time that you’ll use the item, typically calculated by years; for additional insights, check out our article on how to determine the useful life of an asset

-Example: Let’s say you purchased a brand new computer for $1,200 and it has an estimated salvage value of $200.
+Example: You purchased a brand new computer for $1,200, with an estimated salvage value of $200.
 The estimated useful life of the computer is five years.
 According to the formula:

 Double Declining Balance

-Example: Let’s say you own a screen printing business and purchase a machine for $1,200 to produce custom-printed merchandise.
-It’s expected to last five years and have a salvage value of $200.
+Example: You own a screen printing business and purchase a machine for $1,200 to produce custom-printed merchandise.
+The machine is expected to last five years and has a salvage value of $200.

-The straight line depreciation rate is 20%, but you want double that rate, so multiply it times two.
+The straight line depreciation rate is 20%, but you want double that rate, so multiply it by two.

 Once you have your depreciation rate, multiply it by the adjusted book value of the asset at the beginning of the period.
 The beginning adjusted book value is the cost of the asset less accumulated depreciation (A/D) from prior years.